-The Indianapolis 500 is one of the biggest racing events each year.
-More than 257,000 people can fill the seats outside of the 2.5-mile oval, while another 130,000 can be along the infield, making for a capacity of roughly 400,000 possible each year.
-There’s a reason why this even is labeled The Greatest Spectacle in Racing.
+The Indianapolis 500 is one of the biggest events in auto racing each year.
+More than 257,000 people can fill the seats outside of the 2.5-mile oval, while another 130,000 can pack into the infield, making for a potential capacity of roughly 400,000.
+That is why this event is labeled The Greatest Spectacle in Racing.

-There have been 15 drivers that have died while racing in the Indy 500 dating back to 1919.
-Eleven races involved accidents that that claimed at least one life of a driver.
+There have been 14 drivers that have died while racing in the Indy 500 dating back to 1919.
 Fortunately, it hasn’t happened since 1973 when Swede Savage ran over a patch of oil that caused him to hit the inside wall in turn four, which shot him back to the outside wall where he crashed once again.

 In 1935, Clay Weatherly was driving the same car that Johnny Hannon had fatally crashed in ten days earlier during testing.
 Weatherly went flying into and over the wall in turn four and was already pronounced dead when rescue crews arrived.